Skip to main content

 RoleDescription

-ReplicaRead-only node used to offload traffic from the Primary
+ReplicaRead-only node to reduce load on the Primary

 Node types

-Choose a node type based on data volume and load.
-More specialized types may be supported in the future.
+When creating a node, the user selects a type based on data size and load.
+More specialized node types will be supported later.

 Node typevCPUMemory (GB)